 Different approaches for choosing the tool

 One option you have is to outsource the problem.
-This can be a good approach especially if QA tools are far from your organizations field of expertise.
+This can be a good approach especially if QA tools are far from your organization’s field of expertise.
 You will easily find QA companies or companies specialized in selling software to do the research for you.
 If you use this approach, remember to be a little bit skeptical about the advice you get.
 Not all research conducted this way is without ulterior motives.
-Companies recommending solutions to you might have monetary interest to recommend specific solution or simply they might have more experience about one tool over the others and thus they might recommend it even if it would not be the best one for you.
+Companies recommending solutions to you might have a monetary interest to recommend a specific solution or simply they might have more experience with one tool over the others and thus they might recommend it even if it would not be the best one for you.

 Another thing you should think early on is the approach of choosing the tool and taking it into use.
-Usually, you’ll the the most benefit from your tool by using a single tool with long term benefits in mind, but consider piloting the test management tool in a real project before making the final decision.
+Usually, you’ll the most benefit from your tool by using a single tool with long term benefits in mind, but consider piloting the test management tool in a real project before making the final decision.
 This way you will get real feedback from your own professionals and have a possibility to withdraw from using the tool if it doesn’t suit your needs.